tefanodaniel/Bandi/docs/specification.md

 ## Software Architecture & Technology Stack
 We feel that a web-application is best for this design.
 We will use the client-server model.
-We want to create a backend in {TODO: Java/Python}, and Heroku PostgreSQL for a relational database.
+We want to create a backend API in JAVA using the Sparkjava framework, and Heroku PostgreSQL for a relational database.
+We may need to use AWS for audio/video file hosting if Heroku doesn't support this.

-TODO: Heroku for production db, but what about a dev db?
+For our frontend, we will use React to design the web application for a smooth user experience.
+Optionally, and if we have enough time, we will use Cordova or Electron to extend our web app to a mobile app.
+In addition, we will integrate a music streaming API, such as Spotify's, to implement listening history insights on user profiles.